AliiiBenn/AliiiBenn/README.md

 </p>

 # 💫 About Me:
-🔭 I’m currently working on a Discord Bot with discord.py V2<br>🌱 I’m currently learning maths
+🔭 I’m currently creating a course on discord bots with discord.py<br>🌱 I’m currently learning maths

 ## 🌐 Socials: